 Further down there’s a handy breakdown of all the services the company offers, and each item is a link to more information (such as Boiler Repair), making it easy for potential customers to find out more about the particular work they want done.

 2. Fantastic Handyman

-Words such as “professional” and “reliable” help build trust, while visitors are encouraged to enquire about pricing and availability with a box to type in their postcode for a tailored quote.
-There’s also a prominent telephone number and “get a quote” box at the top of the page, along with a chat box (“Have a question?”) that stays in the same position on the bottom right so that you can ask questions in real time from anywhere on the site.
+Words such as “professional” and “skilled” help build trust, while visitors are encouraged to enquire about pricing and availability with a box to type in their postcode for a tailored quote.
+There’s also a prominent telephone number and “book online” box at the top of the page, along with a chat box that stays in the same position on the bottom right so that you can ask questions in real time from anywhere on the site.

 Further down the page is a handy breakdown of the kinds of jobs the company can deal with.
 You’ll also notice the chat box widget has moved down the page with you, enabling customers to contact the company by instant message for an immediate reply.

 Back on the homepage, there’s a nicely laid out summary of why customers should choose Fantastic Handyman.
 With clear subheadings that make it easy to skim-read for the salient points, as well as providing more detailed information underneath each one, it’s ideally written for online readers.
 It’s backed up by testimonials from happy customers below it.

 Elsewhere on the site there’s an excellent About page, where there are ‘featured in’ logos showing the press the company has received from the likes of the BBC, The Times and The Sunday Telegraph – another way to demonstrate their trustworthiness and a comprehensive Prices page that gives the hourly rates for different kinds of work so that pricing remains transparent – another great way to instil trust.